Hero Image

 • Website & game developers, UX/UI designers

-Why privacy and data protection practitioners should attend this course?
+Why experienced data protection practitioners should attend this course?

 While it used to be sufficient for data protection professionals to possess an expert-level understanding of relevant legal and regulatory frameworks, modern practitioners are increasingly being asked to advise on non-legal aspects of utilising and protecting personal data.
 To stay current, practitioners must build on their existing knowledge of data protection laws to include a detailed understanding of AI.
 This is particularly relevant when considering automated decision-making and ethical issues such as algorithmic bias, fairness, and transparency.